Artemis BJJ (Bristol Sports Centre), Can Sönmez, Bristol, UK - 07/07/2014

 If you're having trouble knocking them down, angle the direction of your push a little, in the direction you want them to fall.
 It is important that you react decisively after you've knocked them down.
 Otherwise, they'll simply get up first, returning to your guard.
 That would mean you were back where you started.

 You'll notice the finish is different in that video: instead of the tight knee slide, you can do a sort of technical stand-up which ends up with a looser pass.
+This is the option I went with tonight, as I thought that might be easier, but both options are equally good.
 For the stand-up, after you've knocked them down, put your hooking foot on the floor, bringing your other leg behind you.
-So, the hand that was grabbing the heel now pushes into their leg, pinning it to the floor and becoming your basing hand.
-Your other leg becomes your second base point, then you stand up from there.
-You remaining hand may or may not be gripping their sleeve, but this works either way.

 From there, stand up, still holding on to their trouser leg (you could also keep hold of the sleeve, which will enable you to pull on both limbs for the pass, but it makes it harder to stand up), pulling up.
 That will make it difficult for them to recover, as you move around to a dominant position like side control or knee on belly.
 Standing up when someone has your foot in the air is hard.